nikita-sharov/docs/applications-for-employment/alten/company.md

 Living in Graz

-I have no immoveable property, no pets, no plants - willing to move.
+I have no immoveable property, no pets, no plants - no obligations or liabilities - willing to move.

 ## Business Model